 - Slobs vs. Snobs: A rare victory for the snobs.

 - Status Quo Is God: Complete with mantra: "There have always been Starkadders at Cold Comfort farm."
 Flora kicks this to the curb, however, persuading pretty much all but one of the Starkadders to pursue more fulfilling lives elsewhere.

-- Tall, Dark, and Handsome: Parodied with Seth, who knows he's this but who isn't interested in having the local girls swoon over him.
+- Tall, Dark, and Handsome: Parodied with Seth, who knows he's this but who isn't really all that interested in having the local girls swoon over him.
 It's because he's a secret movie buff whose dream is to be a Hollywood film star.
 Flora makes it happen.

 - 20 Minutes into the Future: Yes, oddly, the novel is actually set in a projected future with videophones and references to the "Anglo-Nicaraguan wars of '46".
 This aspect has little impact on the plot and is easy to forget - but it's probably why Flora's love interest has his own plane.

 - Upper-Class Twit: Richard Hawk-Monitor, but he's a benign version: Flora dismisses Adam's fears that he intends to seduce and abandon Elfine with the consideration that "Like most other ideas, the idea would simply not have entered his head."